wallaby-rails/wallaby-rails/README.md

 ## Features

 - Easy setup, ready for use.
+- It allows you to customise things in different aspects (e.g. Decorator/Controller/Servicer/View)
 - Advanced colon search, for example, `ordered_at:>2017-07-01 name_start_with:^tian`
 - It allows to predefine filters.
 - It supports Devise and provides configuration to use your own authentication.
 For authorization, it supports CanCanCan.